esraspahi/esraspahi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I’m Esra
+Hello, I’m Esra.

 I am a PhD candidate in **English Language Teaching (ELT)** at TED University , and a **Research Assistant** at Bolu Abant İzzet Baysal University.
 My research interests lie at the intersection of **technology in language education**, **AI-assisted feedback**, and **conversation analysis**.
 I explore how digital tools can support reflective teaching and foster meaningful student engagement.

 Currently, I’m working on projects related to:
 - The impact of generative AI feedback on student motivation in writing,
 - Enhancing teacher feedback literacy through automated tools,
-- Virtual exchanges and multimodal discourse in online language learning environments.
+- Virtual exchanges and multimodal discourse in online language learning environments,
+- Pragmatics in digital environments.

+You can also check out my [CV](/cv), [Publications](/publications), and [Projects](/projects) to learn more about my academic work.